pranavpatilsce/pranavpatilsce/README.md

 - *Yuki was built using React, Flask, Amazon RDS, Tableau Online, Docker, and the project was deployed on AWS.*

 #### **Twitter clone**
-> React, Node, MongoDB, REST API design, system design, cloud deployment
+> React, Node, MongoDB, REST API design, Kafka, system design, cloud deployment
 - *Used React, Node, Kafka, and MongoDB to build a clone of Twitter as a class project with 4 other team members.*
 - *Was primarily responsible for frontend development of profile, tweets, home feed, lists, login, and signup in React.*